raid-guild/x402-facilitator-go/README.md

 4. **Test**: Go to the `/supported` endpoint to verify your setup
 5. **Build**: Add the `/verify` and `/settle` endpoints to your backend

 > **Note**: x402-facilitator-go is also compatible with [coinbase/x402](https://github.com/coinbase/x402).
 For the easiest building experience, use the coinbase/x402 library and configure the middleware to use your deployed facilitator.
+For examples on how to use the coinbase/x402 library with your deployed facilitator, check out the [demo](https://github.com/raid-guild/x402-facilitator-go/tree/demo) branch.

 ## 📐 Why Vercel